plabradorjr/surgi_app/README.md

 After checking out the repo, run `bundle install` to install dependencies.

-Next, run `rake db:migrate` to create database.

-Finally, to view app on your local host, run `shotgun` and head to the specified port.
+To view app on your local host, run `shotgun` and head to the specified port.

 ## Design overview